micmejia/bible-dump/AMPC/Joshua/Josh 23.md

-The Lord your God will thrust them out from before you and drive them out of your sight, and you shall possess their land, as the Lord your God [^a]promised you.
+The Lord your God will thrust them out from before you and drive them out of your sight, and you shall possess their land, as the Lord your God promised you.